 Allergy Rash: Symptoms, Causes, and How to Manage Them

-An allergy is your body’s reaction to a foreign substance that is usually harmless in nature, like animal fur1.
-Skin allergies can lead to an allergy rash, which can present as red, bumpy and itchy skin2.
+An allergy is your body’s reaction to a foreign substance that is usually harmless in nature, like animal fur.
+Skin allergies can lead to an allergy rash, which can present as red, bumpy and itchy skin.

 Here, we‘ll help you learn about the different types of rashes you could get from an allergic reaction, and the different skin rash allergy treatments available.